-Tayangban Cave Pool: Your Complete Guide To Siargao's Best Cave And Hidden Pool 2024
+Tayangban Cave Pool: Your Complete Guide To Siargao's Best Cave 2025

-Tayangban Cave tour will have you clambering over rocks, clinging onto ropes and wading through knee deep water.
+The Canyoneering Tayangban Cave Pool Tour will have you clambering over rocks, clinging onto ropes and wading through knee deep water.
 At the end you will be greeted by a lagoon with a 7m cliff jump, rope swing and chill out swing.
-Here’s everything you need to know before your tour.
+Here’s everything you need to know before your tour, from the entrance fee, tips and whether it's worth it.

 Contents